cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 ==== Unit Test for BFS
 To make a unit test for my BFS algorithm, I have to firstly design some graphs and traversing them by hand, then convert them into adjacency list where I input the neighbouring nodes for each node so that the graph can be 'undestood' by the algorithm.
 ===== Normal Test
-I have designed this basic tree (an abstract data type that is a graph that has a hierarchial structure) graph to test my algorithm.
+I have designed the following basic tree (an abstract data type that is a graph that has a hierarchial structure) graph to test my algorithm (left).
+While traversing the graph with a BFS algorithm, I will start at node A (layer 1) and visit its neighbours C and B (layer 2).
+Then I will move on to layer 3 and visit F, D, and E. Therefore the order of visiting nodes will be A -> C -> B -> F -> D -> E (right).
-#figure(image("/writeup/images/basic_tree_graph.png", width: 45%), caption: [basic tree graph]) <tree_graph>
+#subpar.grid(
+  figure(image("/writeup/images/basic_tree_graph.png", width: 100%), caption: [basic tree graph]), <a>, figure(image("/writeup/images/bfs_tree_graph.png", width: 60%), caption: [BFS traversal of the basic tree graph]), <b>,
+  columns: (1fr, 1fr),
+  label: <normal-test>,
+)

 Since I am developing in TypeScript, I have to declare the type of my adjacency list.
 Therefore I have to create an interface for my adjacency lists.
 Considering my input being the nodes and its neighbours in an array of strings, I will require a key-value pair ().
-Therefore my type AList (adjancency list) takes in 2 parameters, the key as a string --- this will be the nodes and values as an array of strings --- this will be the neighbours in arrays of strings
+Therefore my type AList (adjancency list) takes in 2 parameters, the key as a string --- this will be the nodes and values as an array of strings --- this will be the neighbours in arrays of strings#pagebreak()
 ``` interface AList {
   [key: string]: string[]
 }